-The sisters called down to the office where there was brother Munir, Sheikh Mohammad and others to witness my Shahadah.
+The sisters called down to the office where there was brother Munir, Sheikh Muhammad and others to witness my Shahadah.
 We waited for the call to come down.
-Then that night on June 23rd, with Munir, Mohammad, Brittany, Sharifa and several other witnesses, I became a Muslim.
+Then that night on June 23rd, with Munir, Muhammad, Brittany, Sharifa and several other witnesses, I became a Muslim.

 As far as my family goes, my mother, father, grandmother and grandfather have passed away.
 My brother and his 3 kids and Uncle Jr and my cousins are the only ones I have.
 I called up my Uncle Jr. and told him: "I wanted to tell you something, but don't get mad ok."
 He said: "Sure honey, what is it?"